Boeing RC-135: RC-135E Lisa Ann / Rivet Amber

-On the opposite wing in the same location was a podded heat exchanger to permit cooling of the massive electronic components on board the aircraft.
+On the opposite wing, in the same location, was a podded heat exchanger to permit cooling of the massive electronic components on board the aircraft.
 This configuration has led to the mistaken impression that the aircraft had six engines.
-On 5 June 1969, Rivet Amber was lost at sea on a ferry flight from Shemya to Eielson AFB for maintenance, and no trace of the aircraft or its crew was ever found.
+On 5 June 1969, Rivet Amber was lost at sea on a ferry flight from Shemya to Eielson AFB for maintenance.
+No trace of the aircraft or its crew was ever found.

 RC-135M Rivet Card

-The RC-135M was an interim type with more limited ELINT capability than the RC-135C but with extensive additional COMINT capability.
-They were converted from Military Airlift Command C-135B transports, and operated by the 82d Reconnaissance Squadron during the Vietnam War from Kadena AB, gathering signals intelligence over the Gulf of Tonkin and Laos with the program name Combat Apple (originally Burning Candy).
-There were six RC-135M aircraft, 62–4131, 62–4132, 62–4134, 62–4135, 62–4138 and 62–4139, all of which were later modified to and continue in active service as RC-135W Rivet Joints by the early 1980s.
+The RC-135M was an interim type, with more limited ELINT capability than the RC-135C, but with extensive additional COMINT capability.
+They were converted from Military Airlift Command C-135B transports, and operated by the 82d Reconnaissance Squadron during the Vietnam War from Kadena AB, gathering signals intelligence over the Gulf of Tonkin and Laos with the program name Combat Apple, originally Burning Candy.
+There were six RC-135M aircraft, 62–4131, 62–4132, 62–4134, 62–4135, 62–4138 and 62–4139.
+All were later modified to and continue in active service as RC-135W Rivet Joints by the early 1980s.

 RC-135S Nancy Rae / Wanda Belle / Rivet Ball

 Rivet Ball was the predecessor program to Cobra Ball and was initiated with a single RC-135S (serial 59–1491, formerly a JKC-135A) on 31 December 1961.
-The aircraft first operated under the Nancy Rae project as an asset of Air Force Systems Command and later as an RC-135S reconnaissance platform with Strategic Air Command under project Wanda Belle.
+The aircraft first operated under the Nancy Rae project as an asset of Air Force Systems Command, and later as an RC-135S reconnaissance platform with Strategic Air Command under project Wanda Belle.
 The name Rivet Ball was assigned in January 1967.
 The aircraft operated from Shemya AFB, Alaska.
-Along with most other RC-135 variants, the RC-135S had an elongated nose radome housing an S band receiving antenna.
+Along with most other RC-135 variants, the RC-135S had an elongated nose radome, housing an S band receiving antenna.

-The aircraft was characterized by ten large optically flat quartz windows on the right side of the fuselage used for tracking cameras.
-Unlike any other RC-135S, Rivet Ball also had a plexiglass dome mounted top center on its fuselage for the Manual Tracker position.
-It holds the distinction of obtaining the very first photographic documentation of Soviet Multiple Reentry vehicle (MRV) testing on 4 October 1968.
-On 13 January 1969, Rivet Ball was destroyed in a landing accident at Shemya when it overran the runway with no fatalities.
+The aircraft had ten large optically flat quartz windows for tracking cameras on the right side of the fuselage.
+Unlike any other RC-135S, Rivet Ball had a plexiglass dome mounted top-center on its fuselage for the Manual Tracker position.
+It obtained the first photographic documentation of Soviet Multiple Reentry vehicle (MRV) testing on 4 October 1968.
+On 13 January 1969, Rivet Ball was destroyed when it overran the runway when landing at Shemya, with no fatalities.